 Possible symptoms may include:

 Managing symptoms is a central part of care for mesothelioma in the final stages.
-While the disease itself may be advanced, many symptoms can be treated or relieved, helping patients feel more comfortable and better able to manage daily life.
+While the disease itself may be advanced, many symptoms can still be treated or relieved, helping patients feel more comfortable and better able to manage daily life.

 Common symptom-management options include: